ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 ## Workflow

-The workflow for reproducing the experiments described in the paper is summarized in the directed acyclic graph below.
+The workflow for reproducing the main experiments described in the paper is summarized in the directed acyclic graph below.
 In all cases where "runs" are referenced, simulations in all four climates are completed, i.e. climates with sea-surface temperatures perturbed by -4 K, 0 K, +4 K, and +8 K.